influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/config.md

 Determines whether the HTTP endpoints are enabled.
 To disable access to the HTTP endpoints, set the value to `false`.
-Note that the InfluxDB [command line interface (CLI)](/influxdb/v1.7/tools/shell/) connects to the database using the HTTP API.
+Note that the InfluxDB [command line interface (CLI)](/influxdb/v1.7/tools/shell/) connects to the database using the InfluxDB API.

 Environment variable: `INFLUXDB_HTTP_ENABLED`